SEALTECH INDUSTRIES

 Improper installation or incorrect sealant selection results in premature failure.
 SealTech Industries specifies commercial-grade polyurethane and silicone sealants selected according to movement capability, exposure classification and traffic requirements.

-Proper installation ensures the seal performs under real-world conditions — not just at application.
+Proper installation by licensed expansion joint contractors ensures the seal performs under real-world conditions — not just during application.

 Application and Sectors

-Our concrete expansion joint sealing services are delivered across:
+Our concrete expansion joint sealing (Brisbane, Gold Coast) are delivered across:

 Commercial office developments